 No sleep leads to a lower libido

-As well as aging your skin prematurely, not getting enough sleep can significantly lower your interest in sex.
+As well as ageing your skin prematurely, not getting enough sleep can significantly lower your interest in sex.
 A 2002 study in the Journal of Clinical Endocrinology & Metabolism shows that insomnia leads to heavily reduced testosterone in men.

 This can result in weight gain, muscle loss and a significant reduction in alertness and energy levels, as well as a major sex drive decline.
 Both men and women have significantly reduced libidos when they fail to get enough sleep.